This article was first published on April 14, 2011. It was updated on June 16, 2014, with information relevant to the 2013 and 2014 tax years.

-Starting to Think About How You Can Save Money on Your US Expatriate Tax Return?
+Need Some Expat Tax About How You Can Save the Most Money on Your Tax Return?

 Living and working in a foreign country can be a fulfilling and rewarding experience.
 However, reaping the full benefits of this experience requires you to do a bit of research regarding your expatriate tax return obligations before you need to file.
 No one likes filing their US expat taxes, and certainly no one likes spending money that they do not need to.
 This article will provide you with four great ways to save on your expatriate tax return.

 Making sure that you take advantage of the Foreign Tax Credit (Form 1116) and the Foreign Earned Income Exclusion (Form 2555) is critical.
 These are the key ways you will save on your expatriate tax return.
-That said, you should also make sure your Foreign Housing Credit is adjusted for your location.
-Also ensure your accountant is using the most advantageous foreign exchange conversion dates and that you pay a flat fee for the American tax services you receive.
+You should also make sure your Foreign Housing Deduction is adjusted for your location.
+Lastly, ensure your accountant is using the most advantageous foreign exchange conversion dates and that you pay a flat fee for the American tax services you receive.
 All of these can save you hundreds of dollars on your expatriate tax return.

 Expatriate Tax Return Savings Tip #1: Take advantage of the Foreign Tax Credit and the Foreign Earned Income Exclusion

 As a US expatriate living abroad and filing your expatriate tax return, you must make sure that you take full advantage of Form 1116 and Forms 2555 .
 These forms are used to apply the Foreign Tax Credit Form and the Foreign Earned Income Exclusion Form.
 The Foreign Earned Income Exclusion basically excludes a big chunk of your foreign earned income from your US expat taxes.
 You may know that even as a US expat, all of the income that you make outside of the country is subject to identical tax rates to someone who is working and living inside of the US.
 That is where Form 2555 comes in.
-With this exclusion, you can exclude up to $92,900 USD of income that you have earned abroad from your US expatriate tax return.
-While including potential deductions of housing and living expenses, it is possible to counterbalance most if not all of your tax liability in a given calendar year.
+With this exclusion, you can exclude up to $97,600 0 of income that you have earned abroad from your 2013 US expatriate tax return (and $99,200 on your 2014 return).
+While including potential deductions for housing and living expenses, it is possible to minimize or eliminate most if not all of your tax liability in a given calendar year.

 The Foreign Tax Credit (or Form 1116) is different than the Form 2555 but works along side it to help save you money on your expatriate tax return.
 Essentially, Form 1116 gives you tax credits with the US government based on the taxes you have paid in your host country.
 Where a lot of people go wrong with using these two forms is assuming they do not need to file.
 Simply because you know you will not owe does not mean you do not need to file.
 You still must file an expatriate tax return even if you know you will not owe the IRS a penny.

-Expatriate Tax Return Savings Tip #2: Adjust your Foreign Housing Credit for the country you live in
+Expatriate Tax Return Savings Tip #2: Adjust your Foreign Housing Deduction for the country you live in

 Expatriate Tax Return Savings Tip #3: Use the most advantageous foreign exchange rate

 Third, you need to make sure that the income reported on your expatriate tax return is using the best foreign exchange rate.
-When filing your US expat taxes, you can choose different foreign exchange periods such as annually, monthly or on a specific day.
+When filing your US expat taxes, you can choose to convert the foreign income into USD at either the annually average exchange rate or at the specific day rate.
 Making sure you make the right choice as to what period you choose can also end up saving you money in the long run.
-For example, if you receive a $10,000 bonus on June 1st and the foreign exchange rate is lower than the monthly number has been, you may want to use the specific date to translate it into US dollars.
-If it is higher, then you may want to wait to translate this bonus over.
+For example, if you receive a $10,000 bonus on June 1st and the daily foreign exchange rate is lower than the annual average rate has been, you may want to use the specific date rate to translate it into US dollars as this would lower your taxable income in the USA.
+If the daily rate is higher then you may want to use the annual exchange rate as this would lower your US tax burden.

 Expatriate Tax Return Savings Tip #4: Don’t get overcharged for your expatriate tax return preparation fees!